c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 ---

-## welcome to my digital garden! 🌷
+## hello! welcome to my digital garden! 🌷

 ![garden.jpeg|650](/img/user/garden.jpeg)
 *ps: in case you arrived here but don't know who i am, you can find [👨🏻‍🎤 an introduction to my life, self and work here](https://c4ss1us.notion.site/c4ss1us/c4ss1us-hello-WIP-71130006ff1c42f69a32b7a46808a290).*